-4. DEC, by its Joint Petition with DEP, originally requested to issue Storm Recovery Bonds in the amount of approximately: \$230.8 million, which consists of \$225.6 million of Storm Recovery Costs (including carrying costs from the date of the Storms through the then projected issuance date of the Storm Recovery Bonds, calculated at the Company's approved weighted average cost of capital (Carrying Costs)6), plus Up-front Financing Costs to issue the Storm Recovery Bonds of approximately \$5.2 million, which are subject to change and update prior to the pricing of the Storm Recovery Bonds plus or minus any adjustment to Carrying Costs necessary to account for the number of days, as applicable, either greater than or less than assumed in the Carrying Cost calculation based on the projected issuance date for the Storm Recovery Bonds.
-This amount is referred to herein as the "Securitizable Balance" as may be updated through the issuance advice letter process described herein.
+4. DEC-and DEP filed, by its Joint Petition for a financing order pursuant to the Securitization Statute including DEC's request with DEP, originally requested to issue Storm Recovery Bonds in the amount of approximately: \$230.8 million, which consists of \$225.6 million of Storm Recovery Costs (including carrying costs from the date of the Storms through the then projected issuance date of the Storm Recovery Bonds, calculated at the Company's approved weighted average cost of capital (--Carrying Costs-))), plus Up-front Financing Costs of issuingto issue the Storm Recovery Bonds of approximately \$5.2 million, which are subject to change and update prior to the pricing of the Storm Recovery Bonds plus or minus any adjustment to Carrying Costs necessary to account for the number of days, as applicable, either greater than or less than assumed in the Carrying Cost calculation based on the projected issuance date for the Storm Recovery Bonds.
+This amount is referred to herein as the "Securitizable Balance."
+The Joint Petition includes direct testimony and exhibits supporting the request, as well as a comparison between the net present value of the costs to customers that are estimated to result from the issuance of Storm Recovery Bonds and the costs that would result from the application of the traditional method of recovery of Storm Recovery Costs from customers, in accordance with the Securitization Statute" as may be updated through the issuance advice letter process described herein.